ekamperi/ekamperi.github.io/_posts/2019-08-22-curl-operator.md

  <img style="width: 100%; height: 100%" src="{{ site.url }}/images/curl_operator.png">
 </p>

 By looking at these images my first reaction was that this field is most certainly a rotational one.
+I mean look at how "swirly" it is!
 Imagine my surprise when I actually did the math and my intuition proved to be completely wrong:

 $$
 \begin{align}